 The corridor segments connecting Abd-El Moneim Riad with Al Demerdash is the corridor partition most used by different modes of road based public transport in the GCR, and contains eleven overlapping CTA routes at its midpoint.
-Only five contain data, and report a
+Only five contain data, and report a combined daily ridership of 19387 passengers.
+Most of the corridor overlaps with the existing trajectory of Line 2 of the Cairo Metro.

-Based on COWI CTA Study 2016, which includes route data for 2015 based on reporting by the CTA.
+9 Based on COWI CTA Study 2016, which includes route data for 2015 based on reporting by the CTA.
 Final Report v3.3 August '19 update